 8. Contact Apple Support

-If the aforementioned solutions didn’t fix the Apple Music Crashing or Quit Unexpectedly on Mac, then contact Apple Support.
-They will determine the issue, might ask you for Error Logs of Apple Music, provide them to get it fixed.
+If the aforementioned solutions didn’t fix the Apple Music Crashing or quitting unexpectedly on Mac, then contact Apple Support.
+They will determine the issue, might ask you for Error Logs of Apple Music, and provide them to get it fixed.